 Author Withdrawal Requests

-Requests for the withdrawal of informally published, non-peer-reviewed, or unrefereed scholarly documents should be issued to Darren Chase, Head of the Center for Scholarly Communication.
+Requests for the withdrawal of informally published, non-peer-reviewed, or unrefereed scholarly documents should be issued to Mona Ramonetti, Head of Scholarly Communication.
 In the cases where document withdrawal is granted, access to the full text of the item will be discontinued immediately.
 The record for the item will remain on Academic Commons, indicating that the document was removed at the author’s request.

 –adopted from “Purdue e-Pubs Document Withdrawal Policy”